hiranumn/DeepAccNet/README.md

 This method will estimate how good your protein models are using a metric called l-DDT (local distance difference test).

-For the previous TensorFlow implementation, please see: https://github.com/hiranumn/DeepAccNet-TF For the MSA version of DeepAccNet, please see: https://github.com/hiranumn/DeepAccNet-MSA We plan to merge these repo to this repo very soon.

 ```
 usage: DeepAccNet.py [-h] [--modelpath MODELPATH] [--pdb] [--csv] [--leaveTempFile] [--process PROCESS] [--featurize]
                      [--reprocess] [--verbose] [--bert] [--ensemble]